CLI Guide

 bpfman

-offers several CLI commands to interact with the bpfman
+offers several CLI commands to manage eBPF programs.

 The CLI allows you to load